CraftsManService/Useless-Site/README.md

-this is a useless site.
+This is a useless site. \n
-brr brr patipum
+Links for Games: \n
-oscar is a n
+None yet!
+Keep Updated! \n